HOW DO I CHECK IN AND GET MY RACE BIB?

 -Race bibs will be available on-site, beginning at 7am.
 Please note that you do not have to arrive first thing in the morning, you can pick up your bib before your heat.
 We recommend arriving between 45 minutes to an hour prior to your heat time.

 -You will need your photo ID and your bib number to pick up your bib.
-Bib numbers will be emailed to you a week before the event and will also be posted to our website.
+Bib numbers have been emailed to you and will also be posted to our website.
 Hard copy waivers are no longer necessary this year if you signed one online!
 If someone registered for you, you will get an email for you to sign the waiver.

 -For legal and liability reasons, race bibs and medals may not be picked up by anyone but the participant whose name is on the registration.